 Boosting your search speed through indexes

 - Geneteka: geneteka.genealodzy.pl is a user-submitted index website for all of Poland.
 In Silesia, the main focus lies on indexing marriage records.
 You can either search a certain region by clicking on the map or all regions at once by clicking on the magnifying glass.
 Caution: usually, the German letters äöüß are indexed as ae oe ue ss.
 Make sure to search for both variants because the search algorithm does not know that these letter pairs are equivalents.
-By clicking on SKAN to the right of the search results, you will be forwarded to the source record, which is not always online, however.
+By clicking on SKAN to the right of the search results, you will be forwarded to the source record, which is not always online or available without restrictions, however.

 - Compgen / genealogy.net: Compgen.de is the website of the German association for digital genealogy.
 It not only offers local genealogical databases (DE Ortsfamilienbücher/OFBs) and WWI loss lists, but also a database of user-submitted family trees (GEDBAS), which you should submit your GEDCOM to if you want to connect to German genealogists, as well as indexed city directories.

 - Poznan Project / Posen-Projekt: The Poznan Project indexes marriages that took place in the province of Posen in the years 1800-1899.
 Since the database also accepts indexes from places in Silesia bordering Posen province, searching this database may turn out to be useful if your ancestors hail from northern Silesia.